Bell Curve Generator for Exam Scores

-Paste a list of student scores and instantly see a bell curve with mean, standard deviation, and grade distribution — no spreadsheet needed.
+Paste a list of student scores and instantly generate a bell curve, review score distribution, calculate mean and standard deviation, and download chart visuals.

 All computation runs in your browser · No data is sent anywhere